 This is the smallest.

-This is a one small tiny isolated piece uh that is part of a broader investigation, which is the big report, which will be on FISA abuse, which is coming.
+This is one small, tiny, isolated piece that is part of a broader investigation, which is the big report, which will be on FISA abuse, which is coming.

 Now, I mean, with all of that said, it is about as damning as it can be.

-Said the inspector general's report is stunning, unprecedented rebuke of the director of the FBI, and he said this is the first of what I expect will be several more ugly and damning rebukes of senior DOJ and Trump uh DOJ and FBI officials regarding their actions and their biases towards the Trump campaign and the Trump presidency in 2016 and beyond.
+He said, this is the first of what I expect will be several more ugly and damning rebukes of senior DOJ and Trump DOJ and FBI officials regarding their actions and their biases towards the Trump campaign and the Trump presidency in 2016 and beyond.

 And he's right.